elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/currying.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Currying is an advanced technique for working with functions.
+  <div><strong>Interview Response:</strong> Currying is an advanced procedure for working with functions.
 It is used not only in JavaScript but in other languages as well.
 Currying is a transformation of functions that translates a function from callable as f(a, b, c) into callable as f(a)(b)(c).
-Currying does not call a function, and it just transforms it.
-Currying allows us to get partials quickly.
+Currying does not call a function; it just transforms it.
+Currying allows us to extract partials quickly.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />